 A report will be published by Sage Advocacy as part of the “Establishing an Observatory on Human Rights in Long-term Care” project which will be submitted to the Commission on Care.

-The Project wants to hear directly from people who have lived experience of long-term care and support services about the human rights issues that are most important to them.
+The Project wants to hear directly from people who have lived experience of long-term care and support services.

 Taking part in this project is voluntary.